AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Key Takeaways

 • Across the U.S., about one-third of traffic deaths involve drunk driving.
-South Carolina and Rhode Island have the highest percentages of alcohol-related traffic fatalities.
+Hawaii and Texas have the highest percentages of alcohol-related traffic fatalities.

 • Speeding is responsible for about one-third of traffic fatalities in the U.S.